-The next few pages outline the five primary cost-driving categories that differentiate schools' resourceallocation strategies: labor, content acquisition, technology and infrastructure, school operations, and student-support services.
-Within each category, certain expenses are non-negotiable, while others have the potential to be cost-savings levers.
-Figure 2, on page 6, outlines the important key cost considerations for each category (and is subject to the same caveats and conditions as noted above for Figure 1).
+The next few pages outline the five primary cost-driving categories that differentiate schools' resource-allocation strategies: labor, content acquisition, technology and infrastructure, school operations, and student-support services.
+Within each category, certain expenses are nonnegotiable, while others have the potential to be cost-savings levers.
+Table 3.1 outlines the important key cost considerations for each category (and is subject to the same caveats and conditions as noted above for figure 3.1).